linrongbin16/gitlinker.nvim/README.md

 - `default_branch`
 - `current_branch`

-Thus you can use below lua function to implement your router:
+Thus you can implement your router with below lua function:

 ```lua
 --- @param s string